gura-conf/serde-gura/README.md

 This crate is a Rust library for using the [Serde] serialization framework with data in [Gura] file format.

-This library does not reimplement a Gura parser; it uses the [gura-rs-parser] which is a pure Rust Gura 1.0.0 implementation.
+This library does not re-implement a Gura parser; it uses the [gura-rs-parser] which is a pure Rust Gura 1.0.0 implementation.

 [gura-rs-parser]: https://github.com/gura-conf/gura-rs-parser